awsdocs/aws-data-exchange-user-guide/doc_source/add-data-sets.md

 This happens when the requested data set was not found\.
 To resolve this issue, ensure that there's not a typo in the data set ARN and that your AWS account owns the data set, and try again\.

 **INVALID\_INPUT**
-The request couldn't be processed due to invalid input\.
+The request couldn't be processed due to input that isn't valid\.
 To resolve this issue, ensure that there's not a typo in the request and that the product does not exceed the maximum number of allowed data sets\.

 **DATA\_SET\_ALREADY\_PUBLISHED**
 This happens when the data set has already been previously added to the product\.